 For any suspected thrombophilia:

-- There are published guidelines for the investigation of thrombophilia; see separate Thrombophilia article.
+- There are published guidelines for the investigation of thrombophilia; see the separate Thrombophilia article.

 - Assessment involves testing for various thrombophilic conditions.
 It is not advisable to test for one single condition in isolation.